Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 In the next investigation, you will learn how to issue Linux commands from the command prompt (referred to as the "shell"), learn how to get help with Linux commands, use command-line editing short cut keys, and run a program to confirm that you connected to your Matrix account in order to get marks for this online tutorial.

-## INVESTIGATION 2: USING THE LINUX SHELL
+## Investigation 2: Using The Linux Shell

 In this investigation, you will learn how to use the Linux Shell.
 Topics in the section include:
   - Learn the basic **Linux command structure** (arguments and options)